ProvableHQ/leo/examples/ntzreisers/README.md

 each argument.
 This constant is 37.

 In the algorithm, the remainder is used as an index into a table of size 37, with 4 entries unused.
-The table's values were chosen so that they gave the correct number of trailing zeros for the inputs.
+The table's values were chosen so that they give the correct number of trailing zeros for the inputs.

 This algorithm was proposed by John Reiser in the comp.arch.arithmetic newsgroup